 Once all of this research and planning is done, you need the technical and artistic skills to make the most of the scene.
 All of this comes with practice – but where do you start, and how can you give yourself the best chance of landing some great shots?
 That’s where this guide comes in.

-So, don’t let your landscape photography get stuck in a rut: read each of these laws and take your landscapes to the next level.
+So, don’t let your landscape photography get stuck in a rut: read each of these laws and take your landscape photography to the next level.

 Law 1: Don't leave locations to chance